RZEdward/RZEdward.github.io/_pages/additional_interests.md

 <h2> Sport </h2>

 I grew up with football and skiing as my primary sports, and managed to reach a fairly high level in both while time and health permitted.
-Now I am focusing on preparing for an Ironman in 2026, and as a spectator I hold an interest in basketball, formula 1, and tennis.
-In time I will track my running, swimming, and cycling progression here.
+As a spectator I also hold an interest in basketball, formula 1, and tennis.
+I am now focusing on preparing for an Ironman in 2026, and in time I will track my running, swimming, and cycling progress here.

 <div style="display: flex;">
   <img src="/images/Hazard.jpg" alt="Image 1" style="width: 33.33%; border: 2px solid white; margin-right: 2px;">